USS Taluga: Under attack by kamikaze planes

 Shortly after dawn, ten kamikazes attacked her formation.
 One of them dove at the oiler, strafed her deck, and then made for her superstructure.
 The attacker careened off the ship's bridge and exploded through her forward well deck into a compartment adjacent to her tanks brimming with 300,000 gallons of aviation fuel.
 However, only 12 men were injured; and the oiler was soon back in action.

 End-of-war activity

 Soon after the final 3rd Fleet sweep of Hokkaidō and Kyūshū, Japan capitulated.
 Taluga, entered Tokyo Bay on 26 August, 11 days following the cessation of hostilities, and took up duty as station oiler until early October.
 She then voyaged to Ulithi once more to refill her tanks and returned to Japan for duty as station oiler at Yokosuka.
 On 18 November, she departed that port to support ships engaged in the occupation of China and Korea.
-She visited Tsingtao and Jinsen before returning to Yokosuka, Japan, on 6 December.
+She visited Qingdao and Jinsen before returning to Yokosuka, Japan, on 6 December.
 On 31 January 1946, the oiler put to sea to return to the United States.
 She arrived in San Pedro, California, on 16 February and commenced a four-month yard period.